 Jochen Sokoly is Associate Professor of Art History of the Islamic World at Virginia Commonwealth University School of the Arts in Qatar (VCUarts Qatar) where he also served as Gallery Director between 2004–2011.
 He has curated exhibitions on contemporary art of the Middle East and lectures on the art of the Islamic World.
-He has been a research fellow at the Metropolitan Museum of Art and the Royal Ontario Museum and has worked as a UNESCO curatorial consultant for the Al-Sabah Collection, Kuwait National Museum.
+He has been a research fellow at the Metropolitan Museum of Art, the Royal Ontario Museum and the Aga Khan Program at Harvard.
 Sokoly’s research focuses on the culture of the Early Islamic caliphates, in particular on inscribed textiles within the context of court, administration and manufacture.
 He is co-editor with Mary McWilliams of Social Fabrics: Inscribed Textiles from Medieval Egyptian Tombs published by Harvard Art Museums.
-He has also worked on 18th century British India, particularly botanical paintings by the Indian painter Zayn al-Din from the collection of Sanskrit scholar Sir William Jones at the Royal Asiatic Society, and plans a study of the drawings of travelers Thomas and William Daniell.
+He has also worked on 18th century British India, particularly the botanical paintings by the Indian painter Zayn al-Din from the collection of Sanskrit scholar Sir William Jones at the Royal Asiatic Society, and plans a study of the drawings of travelers Thomas and William Daniell.
 Sokoly serves on the Council of the Royal Asiatic Society in London.